JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

 Run the `allTests` task and examine its report.
 You'll see that:

-* Android and iOS tests depended on common tests.
+* Android and iOS tests depend on common tests.
-* Common tests are always run before platform-specific ones.
+* Common tests always run before platform-specific ones.

 ![HTML report for multiplatform tests](multiplatform-test-report.png){width=700}